thegrumpys/odop/docs/design/AutoSaveFeature.md

 * After a fixed quantity of time; perhaps user adjustable in preferences
 * After every use of Search, Seek or Trade
 * After a change of state
+* After a change in objective function value

 It may be possible to keep a set of AutoSave points.
 Perhaps the user might be able to control how many entries are in the set.